 Mr. Murphy is also knowledgeable in the areas of alternative fee agreements and early case assessment and has been featured on several occasions as a speaker or panelist on these topics.
 Over the years he has held a number of significant firm management positions, including responsibility for the firm's Litigation department and as leader of the firm’s Complex Commercial Litigation team.

 Mr. Murphy has been named a Georgia “Super Lawyer” in Business Litigation and Intellectual Property Litigation by Super Lawyers magazine for several years, most recently in 2019 and 2020 for Intellectual Property Litigation.
-He has also been recognized in the 2012 edition of The Best Lawyers in America® for Patent Litigation and in 2019 and the six years immediately preceding, he was recognized for Commercial Litigation, Intellectual Property Litigation, and Patent Litigation and in 2020, he was recognized for Commercial Litigation, Intellectual Property Litigation, Patent Litigation, and Mass Tort Litigation/Class Actions - Defendants.
+He has also been recognized in the 2012 edition of The Best Lawyers in America® for Patent Litigation and in 2019 and the six years immediately preceding, he was recognized for Commercial Litigation, Intellectual Property Litigation, and Patent Litigation and in 2020, 2021 and 2022, he was recognized for Commercial Litigation, Intellectual Property Litigation, Patent Litigation, and Mass Tort Litigation/Class Actions - Defendants.
 Mr. Murphy is listed in the 2017 and the eight years immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business for General Commercial Litigation.
 He has been recognized as a 2015 "Legal Elite" for General Practice/Trial Law by Georgia Trend magazine.
 Mr. Murphy is also recognized as one of the top business litigators in the nation by a 2009 Corporate Counsel Edition of Super Lawyers magazine.
 He is AV® rated by Martindale-Hubbell.*

 Represented the underwriter in a $27.1 million public offering undertaken in connection with a second step mutual holding company reorganization.